 13. Do a Good Deed

 Photo:Thomas Barwick/Getty Images

 Giving back can make you feel so much better and give you some purpose.
 Focusing on others can help you gain a new perspective, and of course, you're providing some much-needed aid to someone and that makes all the difference.
-Donate food, clothes, or holiday gifts; volunteer your time; or help a family member or friend in need.
+Donate food, clothes, or holiday gifts; volunteer your time (if possible with restrictions in mind); or help a family member or friend in need.